 - Rose Vermouth

-As I enjoyed the cocktail, I struck up a conversation with the woman to my left, who happened to work at The Dead Rabbit (but was off duty).
+As I enjoyed the cocktail, I talked with the woman to my left, who happened to work at The Dead Rabbit NYC.

-She mentioned there had been a fire in the restaurant a few months earlier, which was why there wasn't the usual food selection available.
+She mentioned a fire in the restaurant a few months earlier, which was why there wasn't the usual food selection available.

-At the time I write this, the newly renovated kitchen is open for business, and the Parlor bar has been expanded to accommodate more customers.
+Since my visit, the newly renovated kitchen opened, and the Parlor bar was expanded to accommodate more customers.